-In this way, everything in the narrative belongs to itself, the narrative is an integral whole and the effect is that the narrative is cut from a single piece of cloth, rather than being a patchwork quilt of pieces added on an ad hoc basis.
+In this way, everything in the narrative belongs to itself, the story is an integral whole that is cut from a single piece of cloth, rather than being a patchwork quilt of pieces added on an ad hoc basis.

-One might say that narrative texts have a genetic structure, as living things have a structure that is genetic.
+One might say that narrative texts have a genetic structure, resembling that of living things.
 Just as an organism can only contain structures that are expressed by its genetic material or DNA, so a proper narrative text should contain only structures expressed by its initial premise – the ‘DNA’ of the story.

-If a writer imagines that he has complete freedom to introduce any character, or any event he wishes into his narrative, then he is committing an undisciplined indiscretion that will cost him the integrity of his story.
+If a writer imagines that he or she has complete freedom to introduce any character, or any event they wish into their narrative, then they are committing an undisciplined indiscretion that will cost them the integrity of their story.
 Readers may not consciously analyse the text in this way, but they will notice it, even if only unconsciously.

 Not only does the premise of the experiment go wrong, but it also contains the seed of everything that follows because, once Mr Hyde gains the upper hand, he insists on becoming the sole tenant of the body he shares with the idealistic but weaker Dr Jekyll.